 So, I had to research historical terms, to find out what terminology would have been used in the 1940s.
 (Answer: "mentally retarded", and "high-grade," at least in English), then I struggled with my depiction of him, in order to avoid the usual clichés.
 He's not especially sweet or happy.
 He's not their mascot.
 He's not big and strong, nor a gentle-giant.
 He's not especially puppy-dog-like, and while he's somewhat ostracized at first (which I suspect is a typical - though perhaps ignorant - response when people spend very little time with people with mental disabilities), the unit begins to include him more, and he's happy to have friends, because who wouldn't be glad to have friends?
 He's just a regular person, albeit slow to learn.
 And he's someone who doesn't understand the terrible thing he did.

-I don't know the man's name.
+Until very recently, I didn't know the man's name.
 My grandfather merely referred to him as "my retarded friend."
 So, I named him after three literary characters with the same abilities: Lennie Small, Tom Cullen, and Charlie Gordon.
 My character is named Léonard Thomas Gourdon, Leo for short.
+Since I wrote the scene, I did learn his real name, but the character's name is cemented in my head as Leo, so that's that.

 The Milice had retaliated by burning his farm, and the Gestapo deported his wife and children.